Emotional Intelligence | Stevehein.com

 How to Help a Depressed Teenager

-This page is a new page to try to collect all the suggestions in one place.
+This is a new page to try to collect all the suggestions in one place.

-Here is an example of using the list with a teenager.
-On this particular day a teen from the USA said she was feeling an urge to cut.
-To help her make it through the moment without cutting, her friend asked her to look at this list of common negative feelings to see which ones applied to her.
-Here are her responses::
+Here is one example of using our list of common negative feelings to help a teenager.
+On this day a teen was feeling an urge to cut.
+To help her make it through the moment without cutting, we asked her to look at the list to see which feelings applied to her.
+Here are her responses:

-ashamed,cut own, embarrased, respected, labeled, powerless, alone, brushed off, lonely, misunderstood, unknown, invisable,accused, misled, disapproved of, over-protected, terrified, insecured, scared, suspicious
+ashamed,cut own, embarrassed, disrespected, labeled, powerless, alone, brushed off, lonely, misunderstood, unknown, invisible, accused, misled, disapproved of, over-protected, terrified, insecure, scared, suspicious

 Here is a copy of the dialogue: